cvitom/muni-bachelor-thesis-scintillator-calibration/README.md

 Data and results from our calibration can be downloaded from [here](https://owncloud.cesnet.cz/index.php/s/uj82wuxiYYigzHS)

 All the notebooks used for the data analysis can be found in `notebooks` directory.

+## temp_ctrl

+Within the `temp_ctrl` directory is a platformio project, with simple code for the ESP32 devkit controlling the Peltier element.